federated-data-sharing/common-api-examples/src/data-charts/README.md

 ```
 Look at the output files to see the charts produced.

-Look at the output files to see the statistical summaries.

 ## Step 2: Run containerised script via docker commandline

 - Build the docker image